Companies that use Bitwarden

 All password management Bitwarden

-Bitwarden We detected 10,605 customers using Bitwarden and 902 customers with estimated renewals in the next 3 months.
+Bitwarden We detected 10,871 customers using Bitwarden and 984 customers with upcoming renewal in the next 3 months.
 The most common industry is IT Services and IT Consulting (12%) and the most common company size is 51-200 employees (29%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: Our data specifically only tracks Bitwarden Enterprise users.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login